-The Edit module has 23 tools that are accessible via the Tool Well on the left side of the screen.
-Some tools-Transform, Crop, Text, Super Select AI, Faces, and View-are self-contained within the tool icons.
-Others-Local, Mask, Refine, Retouch, and Liquify-are nested within a tool group and are accessible via the Tool Options bar at the top of the screen when you click on one of those tool icons.
+The Edit module has 19 tools that are accessible via the Tool Well on the left side of the screen.
+Some tools-Crop, Transform, Super Select AI, and View-are self-contained within the tool icons.
+Others-Mask, Retouch, and Liquify-are nested within a tool group and are accessible via the Tool Options bar at the top of the screen when you click on one of those tool icons.

 - Crop Tool: Trims an image to your desired size or ratio.
 Shortcut key: C - Transform (Move) Tool: Moves and changes the size and rotation of your layer.
-Shortcut key: V - Text Tool: Adds text blocks to your document.
-Shortcut key: T - Super Select Al Tool: Lets you select regions in an image by clicking on them and then applies Effects filters or local adjustments automatically to those regions.
-Shortcut key: K - Adjustment Brush (Local group): Paints in or out local adjustments.
-Shortcut key: Shift+K - Adjustable Gradient (Local group): Applies a selective gradient in local adjustment mode.
-Shortcut key: Option+K - Faces (Portrait) Tool: Opens the Portrait tab and finds faces; you can then paint skin in or out to fine-tune each face's mask.
-Shortcut key: Shift-I - Masking Brush (Mask group): Mask large similar areas quickly.
+Shortcut key: V - Super Select Al Tool: Lets you select regions in an image by clicking on them and then applies Effects filters or local adjustments automatically to those regions.
+Shortcut key: K - Masking Brush (Mask group): Mask large similar areas quickly.
 (Includes Perfect Brush option.)
-Shortcut key: B - Masking Bug (Mask group): Applies a selective gradient as a mask in any filter (or to the entire stack).
-Shortcut key: M - Al Quick Mask Tool (Mask group): Similar in operation to the Super Select Al tool, this tool generates masks by clicking on regions in a photo.
-Shortcut key: W - Original Quick Mask Tool (Mask group): Create high-quality masks with only a few strokes as guidance.
-Shortcut key: Command-Option-Shift W (Mac); Control-altShift W (Windows) - Line Mask Tool (Mask group): Create masks using straight lines, with the capability to add curves and adjust mask points on the fly.
-Shortcut key: Shift-P - Refine Brush (Refine group): Lets you refine an existing mask's edges, to help mask difficult areas, such as hair.
-Shortcut key: N - Chisel Tool (Refine group): Removes fringes from the edge of a mask.
-Shortcut key: Shift-H - Blur Tool (Refine group): Blurs the edges of a masked area to help it blend more naturally.
+Shortcut key: B - Gradient Mask (Mask group): Applies a selective gradient as a mask in any filter (or to the entire stack).
+Shortcut key: M - Quick Mask Al Brush (Mask group): Similar in operation to the Super Select Al tool, this tool generates masks by clicking on regions in a photo.
+Shortcut key: W - Quick Mask Brush (Mask group): Create high-quality masks with only a few strokes as guidance.
+Shortcut key: Command-Option-Shift W (Mac); Control-alt-Shift W (Windows) - Line Mask Tool (Mask group): Create masks using straight lines, with the capability to add curves and adjust mask points on the fly.
+Shortcut key: Shift-P

+- Refine Brush (Mask group): Lets you refine an existing mask's edges, to help mask difficult areas, such as hair.
+Shortcut key: N - Chisel Brush (Mask group): Removes fringes from the edge of a mask.
+Shortcut key: Shift-H - Blur Brush (Mask group): Blurs the edges of a masked area to help it blend more naturally.
 Shortcut key: L - Healing Brush (Retouch group): Non-destructively removes distractions from a photo using content-aware fill technology.
 Shortcut key: Q - Perfect Eraser (Retouch group): Removes distractions like signs and power lines.
 Shortcut key: Shift-Q - Retouch Brush (Retouch group): Removes blemishes like dust spots and acne.
 (Includes Perfect Brush option.)
-Shortcut key: R

-- Clone Stamp (Retouch group): Paints over an area from a sample of another area.
+Shortcut key: R - Clone Stamp (Retouch group): Paints over an area from another area.
 Shortcut key: Shift-S - Push Tool (Liquify group): Lets you push or warp areas of your photo with a brush in a manner similar to finger-painting.
 Shortcut key: Shift-L - Bloat Tool (Liquify group): Warps the brushed area and slightly enlarges that region.
 Shortcut key: Option-L - Pinch Tool (Liquify group): Warps the brushed area and slightly shrinks that region.
 Shortcut key: Shift-Option-L - View Tool: Adjusts the magnification of the image in the Preview area, and lets you move around the Preview window.
 Shortcut key: Z